Working with the ClimEx Large Ensemble¶

 Analyzing simulation outputs from large ensembles can get tedious due to the large number of individual netCDF files to handle.
 To simplify data access, we’ve created an aggregated view of daily precipitation and temperature for all 50 ClimEx realizations from 1955 to 2100.

 The first step is to open the dataset, whose path can be found in the climex catalog.
-Although there are currently 36 250 individual netCDF files, there is only one link in the catalog.
+Although there are currently 36 250 individual netCDF files, there is only one link in the catalogue.

 import warnings